Pixboost/website-hugo-theme/site/content/terms-of-service/index.md

 grant your permission to use your content, for the purposes of providing, supporting and/or developing the Service.
-You grant Pixboost the right to use your official company logo and name on Pixboost’s Website and/or publications.
+You grant Pixboost the right to use your official company logo and name on Pixboost’s Website, and/or publications.
 If you wish to decline the use of your logo and name please contact our friendly staff:
 [customer.service@pixboost.com](mailto:customer.service@pixboost.com).